-Irrespective of the acceptance of any given assets as collateral by the clearinghouse, the trading participant, full trading participant, or settlement participant, and clearing member responsible for the transactions and positions associated with such collateral, or controlling guarantor, in case the collateral was posted by the latter, are liable for the credit risk of the corresponding issuance, for the authenticity of the assets, and for the improvement and enforceability of the collateral, including in relation to collateral deposited abroad as well as for the immediate replacement thereof, if so determined by the clearinghouse.
+participant, foreign participant, full trading participant, or settlement participant, and clearing member responsible for the transactions and positions associated with such collateral, or controlling guarantor, in case the collateral was posted by the latter, are liable for the credit risk of the corresponding issuance, for the authenticity of the assets, and for the improvement and enforceability of the collateral, including in relation to collateral deposited abroad as well as for the immediate replacement thereof, if so determined by the clearinghouse.
 This liability goes even further, so as to include those cases where the clearinghouse deems that collateral had its integrity or enforceability affected.
-In such circumstances, the trading participant, full trading participant, or settlement participant, and clearing member may be called upon to make the deposit of the corresponding amount in cash.
-The trading participant, full trading participant, and clearing member are responsible for the liquidation and/or receipt thereof, including in relation to collateral deposited abroad, as well as for the immediate replacement of such collateral or payment of the corresponding amount in cash, if determined by B3.
+In such circumstances, the trading participant or foreign participant, full trading participant, or settlement participant, and clearing member may be called upon to make the deposit of the corresponding amount in cash.
+The trading participant or foreign participant, full trading participant, or settlement participant, and clearing member are responsible for the liquidation and/or receipt thereof, including in relation to collateral deposited abroad, as well as for the immediate replacement of such collateral or payment of the corresponding amount in cash, if determined by B3.